 Asteraceae (family name)

-Forage for Pollinators: Produces Nectar and Pollen for Bumblebees and other bees including Honeybees.
+Forage for Pollinators: Produces a small amount of Nectar and Pollen for Bumblebees and other bees including Honeybees.

 Flowering time: May, June, July, August, September, October, November.

 Growing information: HARDY ANNUALS.
 Growing to 45cm (18”) by 30cm (12”).
-Sow in March, April or May ideally in drifts for a stunning display of these bright orange flowers right up until the first frosts.
+Sow in March, April or May ideally in successional drifts for a stunning display of these bright orange flowers right up until the first frosts.
 They are fast-growing and adapt to almost any soil including coastal.
-The petals of the flower-heads are edible and can be added to salads as garnish. *Medicinally it been shown to help wounds heal faster, possibly by increasing blood flow and oxygen to the affected area, which helps the body grow new tissue.
-It is also used to improve skin hydration and firmness.
-The dried petals of the calendula plant are used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as the minor infections they cause.
-Calendula also has been shown to help prevent dermatitis or skin inflammation in breast cancer patients during radiation therapy.
-Parts used: petals*. (source University of Maryland Medical Centre).
+The petals of the flower-heads are edible and can be added to salads as garnish. *Medicinally it been shown to help wounds heal faster, possibly increasing blood flow to affected area.
+Also used to hydrate.
+The dried petals are used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as the minor infections.
+Parts used: petals*. (source University of Maryland Medical Center).